Set-valued propagation of chaos for controlled path-dependent McKean-Vlasov SPDEs: Propagation of Chaos for controlled SPDEs

+(iv) We now comment on our conditions and relate them to technical assumptions imposed in the recent paper \cite{CGKPR23}.
 On the level of the coefficients \(b\) and \(\sigma\), the Assumption~\((\on{A}_{A, b, \sigma})\) from \cite{CGKPR23} imposes Lipschitz and linear growth conditions that are comparable to Condition~\ref{cond: main1}~(ii) and Condition~\ref{cond: main2}.
-One important difference is the norm taken for the coefficient~\(\sigma\).
+One important difference lies in the norm chosen for the coefficient~\(\sigma\).
 The paper \cite{CGKPR23} uses the Hilbert--Schmidt norm for \(\sigma\), while we only use it for the modified coefficient \(S \sigma\).
-This relaxation is well-known to be useful.
-For example, it covers stochastic Cauchy problems of the form
+This relaxation covers, for example, stochastic Cauchy problems of the form

 with \(\sigma \equiv \on{Id}\) and standard cylindrical noise \(W\).
 In infinite dimensional situations, Hilbert--Schmidt assumptions on the volatility coefficient would exclude the choice \(\sigma \equiv \on{Id}\), which means that the noise needs to be colored.